python/cpython/Doc/library/types.rst

 .. data:: MethodWrapperType

-   The type of *bound* methods of some built-in data types and base classes.
+   The type of methods of some built-in data type and base class instances.
    For example it is the type of :code:`object().__str__`.

    .. versionadded:: 3.7